Vladzzyd/python-translator-machine/README.md

 ---

-## What’s New in v4
+## What’s New in v5

-* ANSI-colored terminal output
+* delete history with two delete options

 ---